IEEE-NITK/SLAMBot/README.md

 ### Turtlebot:

-TurtleBot3 is a small, affordable, programmable, ROS-based mobile robot for use in education, research, hobby, and product prototyping.
-The TurtleBot’s core technology is SLAM, Navigation and Manipulation, making it suitable for home service robots.
+TurtleBot3 is a small, affordable, programmable, ROS-based mobile robot for education, research, hobby, and product prototyping.
+The TurtleBot’s core technology is SLAM, Navigation, and Manipulation, making it suitable for home service robots.
 <p>
     <img src="assets/turtlebot3.png" alt="Turtlebot">
     <br>